Fortunejite/Talkify/README.md

 To run Talkify locally on your machine, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/talkify.git`
+1. Clone the repository: `git clone https://github.com/Fortunejite/Talkify.git`
-2. Navigate to the project directory: `cd talkify`
+2. Navigate to the project directory: `cd Talkify`
 3. Install the dependencies: `pip install -r requirements.txt`
-4. Start the local development server: `gunicorn talkify:app`
+4. Start the local development server: `gunicorn app:app`
 5. Access Talkify in your browser at: `http://localhost:8000`

 Note: Make sure you have Python and pip installed on your machine.